lindseykeller/web-sprint-challenge-advanced-react/README.md

 4. Define stateful logic.
-   Logic that sets a components state, for eaxample, a function that handles a click event or toggle.
+   Logic that sets a components state, for example, a function that handles a click event or toggle.

 5. Describe how to test a React component with React Testing Library.
   Arrange: Set up code that can be tested